 • this tabletop easel

-How to Set Up Your Jenga Guest Book
+How to Set Up Your Guest Book

 1. Place the easel on a side table at your reception to display signage.